Back to All Events

 Workshops

-As part of the CRN & UCD CHilD-RC Annual Conference, a series of interactive workshops will be held to explore key themes and practical approaches related to children’s rights and inclusive development.
-The workshops will run simultaneously, giving attendees the opportunity to choose the session that best matches their interests and professional focus.
+As part of the CRN & UCD CHilD-RC Annual Conference, a series of interactive workshops was held to explore key themes and practical approaches related to children’s rights and inclusive development.
+The workshops ran simultaneously, giving attendees the opportunity to choose the session that best matches their interests and professional focus.

 This conference is funded through a Conference and Event Scheme grant from the Health Research Board.